Living Willow Harlequin Trees

 1. Water, water, water.
 Leave it sitting in water.
 Take them out of the water in the winter put them back in early spring.

 3. Shape the crown until August.

-4. Feed if necessary and re pot or plant out.
+4. Feed if necessary, if leaves are yellowing and re pot or plant out.